thomasperson/riftehr/README.md

 ---

 This is a first pass of a pure python 3.x implemntiaton of https://github.com/tatonetti-lab/riftehr orgianlly developed by http://riftehr.tatonettilab.org.
 Original implemention can also be found in this repo under the `modules` directory along with a README for how to run them.
 Please submit any bugs found/fixed to the repo.
 Questions/Comments/issues concerning this implemention should be sent to Thomas Person, any Questions/Comments about the RIFTEHR algorithm itself should be directed to the Tatonetti lab.
+Should you use this implementation in your research please cite: `Polubriaginof FCG, Vanguri R, Quinnies K, Belbin GM, Yahi A, Salmasian H, Lorberbaum T, Nwankwo V, Li L, Shervey MM, Glowe P, Ionita-Laza I, Simmerling M, Hripcsak G, Bakken S, Goldstein D, Kiryluk K, Kenny EE, Dudley J, Vawdrey DK, Tatonetti NP.
+Disease Heritability Inferred from Familial Relationships Reported in Medical Records.
+Cell.
+2018 Jun 14;173(7):1692-1704.e11. doi: 10.1016/j.cell.2018.04.032.
+Epub 2018 May 17.
+PMID: 29779949; PMCID: PMC6015747`

 ---

+## Input files:
 Three input files are required.
 A tab seperated patient file(`pt_file.tsv`), a tab seperated emergency contact file (`ec_file.tsv`) the patients, and a tab seperated file containing the patient demographic data(`pt_demog.tsv`).
 A fourth optional file is tab serparated Mother/Child data (`mc_file.tsv`) that will be used as TP data for some statistical analysis of imputed relationships and will be integrated into the familys.
 A final fith option file (`of_file.tsv`) is a tab serperated file of other family linkages that may be captured in an EHR system.
 Toy example files can also be found in the `example_files` directory.
 Relationship abbreviation information, relationship groups, and their oposites can be found in the `reference_files` directory.

-# Input files:

-## Patient file:
+### Patient file:

 | MRN | FirstName | LastName | PhoneNumber | Zipcode |
 | --- | --- | --- | --- | --- |